 When markets are in retreat, consumers invariably seek out greater value.
 The need for all organisations – particularly those whose models rely on the management or trade of property – to develop means of delivering better experiences to customers is of paramount importance.

-Private landlords with large portfolios of estates can benefit greatly from bespoke applications which, if tied to connected devices (I’ll discuss these in greater detail later), can be used to identify early signs of failure in various pieces of key equipment such as boilers or white goods that are included as part of tenancy agreements.
+Private landlords with large portfolios of rental properties can benefit from using bespoke applications to track key equipment such as boilers and white goods.
+This can help identify early signs of failure, which can be addressed before they cause major problems for tenants.
 Repairs or replacements can be arranged in advance of them malfunctioning resulting in happier tenants.